ibm-cloud-docs/codeengine/configmap-secret.md

 #### Referencing configmaps that are not yet defined with the CLI

-If a configmap (or secret) does not exist before it is referenced, the reference fails until you create the referenced configmap (or secret).
-However, if the configmap is not yet defined, use the `--force` option with the [**`app create`**](/docs/codeengine?topic=codeengine-cli#cli-application-create), [**`app update`**](/docs/codeengine?topic=codeengine-cli#cli-application-update), [**`job create`**](/docs/codeengine?topic=codeengine-cli#cli-job-create), [**`job update`**](/docs/codeengine?topic=codeengine-cli#cli-job-update), [**`jobrun submit`**](/docs/codeengine?topic=codeengine-cli#cli-jobrun-submit), or  [**`jobrun resubmit`**](/docs/codeengine?topic=codeengine-cli#cli-jobrun-resubmit) commands to avoid verification of the existence of the configmap with these commands.
+If a configmap does not exist before it is referenced, an app will not deploy successfully and a job will not run successfully until the referenced configmap is created.

+If you are working with an app or a job and the referenced configmap is not yet defined, you can use the `--force` option to avoid verification of the existence of the referenced configmap.
+The `--force` option can be used with the [**`app create`**](/docs/codeengine?topic=codeengine-cli#cli-application-create), [**`app update`**](/docs/codeengine?topic=codeengine-cli#cli-application-update), [**`job create`**](/docs/codeengine?topic=codeengine-cli#cli-job-create), [**`job update`**](/docs/codeengine?topic=codeengine-cli#cli-job-update), [**`jobrun submit`**](/docs/codeengine?topic=codeengine-cli#cli-jobrun-submit), or  [**`jobrun resubmit`**](/docs/codeengine?topic=codeengine-cli#cli-jobrun-resubmit) commands.

+When you use the `--force` option with these commands, the action to create, update, or run the app or job completes; however the app or job will not run successfully until the referenced configmap exists.
+If you add the `--no-wait` option in addition to the `--force` option to the command, the system completes the action and does not wait for the app or job to successfully run.

 The following example describes how to reference a configmap that is not yet defined with an app by using the CLI.

 1. [Create an app ](/docs/codeengine?topic=codeengine-application-workloads) and reference the undefined `myliteralconfigmap3` configmap.
-For this example, create a {{site.data.keyword.codeengineshort}} app that uses the [`ibmcom/codeengine`](https://hub.docker.com/r/ibmcom/codeengine){: external} image in Docker Hub and then deploy the app.
-When a request is sent to this sample app, the app reads the `TARGET` environment variable, and the job prints `Hello ${TARGET} from {{site.data.keyword.codeengineshort}}` and prints a listing of environment variables.
-If the `TARGET`environment variable is empty, `Hello World from {{site.data.keyword.codeengineshort}}` is returned.
+For this example, create a {{site.data.keyword.codeengineshort}} app that uses the [`Hello`](https://hub.docker.com/r/ibmcom/hello) image in Docker Hub.
+When a request is sent to this sample app, the app reads the environment variable `TARGET` and prints `Hello ${TARGET}`.
+If this environment variable is empty, `Hello World` is returned.
+Reference the `myliteralconfigmap3` configmap.

+By using the `--no-wait` option with the **`app create`** command, the app is created and does not wait for the app to be ready.

     ```sh
-    ibmcloud ce app create --name myapp --image ibmcom/codeengine --env-from-configmap myliteralconfigmap3 --force
+    ibmcloud ce app create --name myapp --image ibmcom/hello --env-from-configmap myliteralconfigmap3 --force --no-wait
     ```
     {: pre}

 2. Use the **`app get`** command to display details of the job run, including the environment variable information.
+Notice the app is created, but is not yet fully deployed.

     ```sh
     ibmcloud ce app get --name myapp
     ```
     {: pre}

-    **Example output RECAPTURE**
+    **Example output**

     ```
-    Getting jobrun 'myjobrun1'...
-    Getting instances of jobrun 'myjobrun1'...
-    Getting events of jobrun 'myjobrun1'...
-    OK

-    Name:          myjobrun1
+    Name:            myapp
     [...]

-    Job Ref:                myjob
+    Status Summary:  Application is deploying

     Environment Variables:
         Type                      Name                 Value
         ConfigMap full reference  myliteralconfigmap3
     Image:                  ibmcom/codeengine
     Resource Allocation:
         CPU:                1
-    Ephemeral Storage:  4G
+        Ephemeral Storage:  400M
         Memory:             4G

     Runtime:
+        Concurrency:    100
+        Maximum Scale:  10
-    Array Indices:       0
+        Minimum Scale:  0
-    Max Execution Time:  7200
-    Retry Limit:         3

-    Status:
-    Completed:          17s
-    Instance Statuses:
-        Succeeded:  1
+        Timeout:        300

     Conditions:
-        Type      Status  Last Probe  Last Transition
-        Pending   True    26s         26s
-        Running   True    21s         21s
-        Complete  True    17s         17s
+        Type                 OK     Age  Reason
+        ConfigurationsReady  false  10s
+        Ready                false  10s  RevisionMissing : Configuration "myapp" is waiting for a Revision to become ready.
+        RoutesReady          false  10s  RevisionMissing : Configuration "myapp" is waiting for a Revision to become ready.

     Events:
         Type    Reason   Age  Source              Messages
-    Normal  Updated    19s (x4 over 28s)  batch-job-controller  Updated JobRun "myjobrun1"
-    Normal  Completed  19s                batch-job-controller  JobRun completed successfully
+        Normal  Created  12s  service-controller  Created Configuration "myapp"
+        Normal  Created  12s  service-controller  Created Route "myapp"

     Instances:
-    Name           Running  Status     Restarts  Age
+        Name                                      Revision      Running  Status   Restarts  Age
-    myjobrun1-0-0  0/1      Succeeded  0         28s
+        myapp-00001-deployment-566d5c79b9-wttqs  myapp-00001  0/2      Pending  0         11s
     ```
     {: screen}